scrimba/community/DOCS.md

 Our DOM recorder does not record the content of a `<canvas>` tag, meaning the live preview window will be blank when a `<canvas>` screencast is replayed.

 ### `<select>`
-You can use the `<select>` tag, however we only record when the select element changes selection, and not
+You can use the `<select>` tag, however we only record when the select element changes selection, and not the dropdown effect.

 ### `<input type="date">`
 You can use this tag, but we won't record the date picker component, only when the value of the input field is changed.